The Ultimate Guide To Visiting Simcoe County Museum

-It is also worth watching and wondering that agriculture has changed and modified.
+It is also worth watching and wondering how agriculture has changed and modified.

-These days, the skate trail is limited to 150 skaters due to restrictions of covid-19.
+These days, the skate trail is limited to 150 skaters due to restrictions on covid-19.
 The skate trail hours are from 6:30 pm to 8:30 pm on Tuesday, Thursday, and Friday.
-For Saturdays and Sundays, the skating hours are 10 am to 12 pm and then 2 pm to 4 pm.
+On Saturdays and Sundays, the skating hours are 10 am to 12 pm and then 2 pm to 4 pm.

 Ø Frequently Asked Questions About Simcoe Museum: